 The movie breaks a winter layering outfit down as an example of how to create stylish layers that still look stylish when you peel a layer or two off.

-The easiest way is to build a layered look around one color like styling monochromatic looks.
-In the example above, the look is styled around gray, burgundy, and green.
+The easiest way to create a layered look is using garments around one color like styling monochromatic looks.
+The example above shows using complimentary colors burgundy, and green that would lead to gray when mixed.
 Or work with the color blocking formula.

 Layering Outfit Ideas

 When you are new to layering start out with classic layering pieces like twinsets, sheath dresses, or vests.
-In cold climate like Alaska, puffer vests are a great option for thermal comfort.
-More on how to wear a puffer vest and not look fat.
-In windy climates, try a leather vest.
-More on how you can wear a leather biker vest.
+In cold climate like Alaska, wear a puffer vest for thermal comfort.
+In windy climates, wear a leather biker vest.

 Winter Office Look Layering with Sheath

 Sheath dresses are layering classic that never goes out of style.
 They are also the most easy way to layer.
 The same outfit idea just in another color gives you already a new office look.
-But you can also layer over your sheath.
-More on layering with sheath dresses.
+As aforementioned, you can also layer over your sheath.

-Stylist tip: Don’t forget that accessorizing and styling your outerwear is a form of piling up pieces too.
+Tip: Don’t forget styling your outerwear is a form of piling up pieces too.

-Stylish Winter Layering to Stay Warm with Cardigans and Jacket
+Winter Style Layering to Stay Warm with Cardigans and Jacket

 Midi skirt, tights, over-the-knee boots, sweater at the office and an old diamond leopard print jacket as outerwear to stay comfortable.
 Can you believe I have this jacket since I was a teenager?